puremourning/vimspector/docs/configuration.md

 * `${fileDirname}` - the current opened file's dirname
 * `${fileExtname}` - the current opened file's extension
 * `${cwd}` - the current working directory of the active window on launch

+## Appendix: Configuration file format

+The configuration files are text files which must be UTF-8 encoded.
+They contain a single JSON object, along with optional comments.

+Comments are "c-style", i.e.:

+* `// single line comment ...`
+* `/* inline comment */`

+There is much debate about whether JSON files should contain comments.
+I have added them because they are useful in the context of configuration files.
+Unforutnately this may mean your editor doesn't like them (they are strictly invalid JSON) so it's up to you if you use them.

+Technically, Vimspector uses [JSON minify](https://github.com/getify/JSON.minify) to strip comments before parsing the JSON.

 ## Appendix: Editor configuration